BrightspaceUI/core/components/inputs/docs/form-layout-validation.md

-# Input Groups and Fieldsets
+# Form Layout & Validation

-Collections of inputs can be consistently displayed visually using an input group or related to each other semantically using an input fieldset.
+Collections of inputs can be validated and submitted as part of a form, consistently displayed visually using an input group or related to each other semantically using an input fieldset.

 <!-- docs: demo display:block -->
 ```html